6 WATERBORNE PATHOGENS THAT GIVE RISE TO INFECTIONS

 Norovirus

-Symptoms caused by Norovirus include stomach pain, fever, vomiting, and diarrhea.
+Signs and symptoms caused by Norovirus include stomach pain, fever, vomiting, and diarrhea.
 The virus can spread via contact with the fecal matter of infected people, which can contaminate surfaces, food, and water.

 Cyanobacteria